dfyzir/rcj-admin-aws/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Updating API key try this solution:

+open this folder inside your project amplify/backend/<api>/parameters.json

+add these lines:

+"APIKeyExpirationEpoch": -1, "CreateAPIKey": -1

+From terminal run amplify push.

+This should delete the API key from the stack.
+Now, remove APIKeyExpirationEpoch and CreateAPIKey from parameters.json, and create a new key using the CLI:

+amplify update api
+Here, in most cases, you have to select:

+?
+Select from one of the below mentioned services: -> GraphQL (or rest API, it depends on your needs) ?
+Select a setting to edit -> Authorization modes
+?
+Choose the default authorization type for the API -> API key ✔ After how many days from now the API key should expire (1-365): ->365 ?
+Configure additional auth types? ->No
+And finally run:

+amplify push
+With this solution you can renew your API key for 1 year.